-Table A-2: End User Stakeholder Needs 1.
-End User Stakeholder Needs 1-1 Traveler Information managers need near real-time notices of lane closures to be automatically ingested into the Road Condition Reporting System (RCRS) in order to be disseminated through the various traveler information mediums fed by the RCRS (e.g., phone, web, mobile apps, social media).
-Notes: DOTs will approach this in different ways, e.g., some will require operator verification of the event after acceptance testing, others may not.
-Lane closures reported by Arrow Boards may be processed by the RCRS and 'snapped' to an existing Road Work Event already in the system (perhaps adding a new element to the Event for the current lane closure).
+Table Table 2: End User Stakeholder Needs 1.
+End User Stakeholder Needs 1-1 1 Traveler Information managers need near real-time notices of lane closures to be automatically ingested into the Road Condition Reporting System (RCRS) in order to be disseminated through the various traveler information mediums fed by the RCRS (e.g., phone, web, mobile apps, social media).
+Notes: - DOTs will approach this in different ways, e.g., some will require operator veri of the event after acceptance testing, others may not.
+DOTs will approach this in different ways, e.g., some will require operator verification of the event after acceptance testing, others may not. - Lane closures reported by Arrow Boards may be processed by the RCRS and 'snapped' to an existing Road Work Event already in the system (perhaps adding a new element to the Event for the current lane closure).
 1-2 TMC Operators need near real-time notices of lane closures to be automatically ingested into their ATMS software in order for manual and/or automated consideration of upstream DMS messages.
 Note: - In situations where an automated ingest into the ATMS is not possible, operators may receive notices to be manually entered (see Need 1-3).